Charlemagn/SFA/README.md

 and pretrained word embeddings.
 By default, the script loads the most classic dataset [SNLI](https://nlp.stanford.edu/projects/snli/) corpus and the [GloVe 840B 300d](https://nlp.stanford.edu/projects/glove/) embeddings. where `target_dir` is the path to a directory where the downloaded data must be saved (defaults to *../data/*).
-Before using the downloaded corpus and embeddings for the base model, they need to be preprocessed using the *preprocess.py* script in the src/preprocess folder of this repository. where `config` is the path to a configuration file defining the parameters to be used for preprocessing.
+Before using the downloaded corpus and embeddings for the base model, they need to be preprocessed using the *preprocess.py* script in the scr/preprocess folder of this repository. where `config` is the path to a configuration file defining the parameters to be used for preprocessing.
 Default configuration files can be found in the *config/preprocess* folder of this repository.
 ```
-cd src
+cd scr
 load_data.py [--dataset_url DATASET_URL][--embeddings_url EMBEDDINGS_URL][--target_dir TARGET_DIR]
 preprocess.py [--config CONFIG]
 ```